OctopusDeploy/blog/blog/2022-q1/jenkins-helm-install-guide/index.md

 Even this simple example highlights the benefits of JCasC:

-* Each JCasC property is documented at http://jenkinshost/configuration-as-code/reference (replace `jenkinshost` with the hostname of your own Jenkins instance), whereas the Groovy script requires knowledge of the [Jenkins API](https://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html).
+* Each JCasC property is documented at http://jenkinshost/configuration-as-code/reference (replace `jenkinshost` with the hostname of your own Jenkins instance), whereas writing a Groovy script requires knowledge of the [Jenkins API](https://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html).
 * JCasC configuration is vanilla YAML, which is much more approachable that scripts written in Groovy.
 * JCasC is opinionated, providing a consistent approach for common configuration.
-Groovy scripts can solve the same problem multiple different way, meaning scripts with more than a few lines of code require software engineering expertise to understand.
+Groovy scripts can solve the same problem multiple different ways, meaning scripts with more than a few lines of code require software engineering expertise to understand.

 For all the benefits though, JCasC is not a complete replacement for setting system properties or running Groovy scripts.
 For example, [JCasC will not support the ability to disable CSRF](https://github.com/jenkinsci/configuration-as-code-plugin/issues/1184), meaning this option is only exposed via system properties.